■ Duties and responsibilities:

 Preferably, the chaperone should be a trained health professional familiar with the examination so that, if necessary, they can confirm the examination was appropriately conducted.
 A trained chaperone may also feel more comfortable raising questions or concerns about how the examination is conducted.

 When a trained health professional is not available, non-medical staff—such as an office assistant—may substitute.
 However, these individuals may not have the clinical knowledge necessary to comment on the appropriateness of the examination.
-Some Colleges offer training courses for office staff to help them understand their roles and responsibilities as chaperones.6 If you are considering using non-medical staff as chaperones, you will want to investigate any chaperone-training resources available through your College or medical professional association.
-Regardless of who is chaperoning, it is your responsibility to discuss with them their role and your expectations, especially the need to respect patient dignity and privacy.
+Some Colleges offer training courses for office staff to help them understand their roles and responsibilities as chaperones.
+If you are considering using non-medical staff as chaperones, you will want to investigate any chaperone-training resources available through your College or medical professional association.
+Regardless of who is chaperoning, it is your responsibility to discuss their role with them, especially the need to respect patient dignity and privacy.

-In some cases, it may be reasonable to suggest the patient bring a person of their choosing to the examination, particularly when you do not have the resources to offer a chaperone.
+In some cases, it may be reasonable to suggest that a patient bring a person of their choosing to the examination, particularly when you do not have the resources to offer a chaperone.

 Alternatively, some patients may wish to have a family member or friend present during the examination, in addition to any chaperone you offer.
 You should generally comply with any reasonable request.
 Consider, however, that not all friends or family members will be impartial and might not fully understand the purpose or steps of the examination.